krishna2206/poe-auth/README.md

 poe-auth --phone +33601234567
 ```

-If you want to use the browser automated version, just add the `--browser` option.

 ### Module
 You can also use this package as a module.
 To do so, import the `PoeAuth` class and instantiate it.